Count Formula in Excel

 - Status bar count can only show the count of numerical values only if the range of cells is selected.

 This has been a guide to COUNT Formula in Excel.
-Here we discuss How to use COUNT Formula in Excel along with practical examples and downloadable excel template.
+Here we discuss How to use the COUNT Formula in Excel along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –